nvngroup/pitu/README_backup.md

 ### Reading Messages

-- A set of message [keys](https://baileys.whiskeysockets.io/types/WAMessageKey.html) must be explicitly marked read now.
+- A set of message [keys](https://Pitu.whiskeysockets.io/types/WAMessageKey.html) must be explicitly marked read now.
-- You cannot mark an entire 'chat' read as it were with Baileys Web.
+- You cannot mark an entire 'chat' read as it were with Pitu Web.
 This means you have to keep track of unread messages.

 ```ts